Lecture 13: Monoids

 altconcat :: Alternative f => [f a] -> f a

-that combines a list of Alternative
+that combines a list of Alternatives.

-Once defined, you will be able to use altconcat
+Once defined, you will be able to use altconcat as follows:

 > altconcat [Just 1, Just 2]